Limitations of Particle-Based Spasers

 Nanoscopic sources of coherent electromagnetic fields are essential elements for different fields in nanooptics, such as nanoplasmonics \cite{Stockman2011a}, metamaterials \cite{Hess2012b}, and quantum plasmonics \cite{Tame2013}.
 A surface plasmon laser (spaser) might be such a nanoscopic source \cite{Bergman2003,Ma2013a}.

 As compared to a laser, the obvious difference of a spaser is the use of plasmons instead of photons.
-These plasmons are inherently localized excitations and generally exhibit much smaller (mode) volumes than photonic cavity modes \cite{Koenderink2010a}.
+Plasmons are inherently localized excitations and generally exhibit much smaller (mode) volumes than photonic cavity modes \cite{Koenderink2010a}.
 From an electromagnetic perspective, there is no reason to expect any further principle deviations from well-known (semi-classical) laser physics.
-For instance, Mie theory \cite{Bohren2008} completely describes the electromagnetic field for a (spherical) particle irrespective of the constituent material, i.e., whispering gallery modes of dielectric spheres and particle plasmons of metallic spheres are all included - where Gustav Mie did not make a difference, we will not do so either.
+For instance, Mie theory \cite{Bohren2008} completely describes the electromagnetic field for a spherical particle irrespective of the constituent material, i.e., whispering gallery modes of dielectric spheres and localized plasmon modes of metallic spheres are all included.
 However, as we will detail below, there are certain issues that have to be treated with care.

-Recently, a number of spaser devices \cite{Noginov2009,Suh2012,Meng2013a,Oulton2009,Ma2011,Khajavikhan2012,Lu2012a} have been characterized and extensive theoretical work has addressed fundamental and device-specific spaser properties \cite{Khurgin2012, Andrianov2011, Andrianov2011a, Parfenyev2012, Ginzburg2013, Stockman2010}.
+Recently, a number of spaser devices\,\cite{Noginov2009,Suh2012,Meng2013a,Oulton2009,Ma2011,Khajavikhan2012,Lu2012a} have been characterized and extensive theoretical work has addressed fundamental and device-specific spaser properties\,\cite{Khurgin2012, Andrianov2011, Andrianov2011a, Parfenyev2012, Ginzburg2013, Stockman2010}.
 However, several questions, even of a fundamental nature, remain to be answered.
-Perhaps the most important of these is related to the rather high spaser threshold.
-For instance, previous experiments placed very high demands on properties of the pump (e.g., high laser pulse intensities) \cite{Meng2013a}, the synthesis of the spaser's gain medium (e.g., dense incorporation of fluorophores) \cite{Noginov2009}), and, quite generally, very high demands regarding the material quality \cite{Lu2012a}.
-Accordingly, these issues are reflected by the rather small number of publications that address spaser action in fully nanoscopic systems and/or systems working with organic gain media \cite{Noginov2009,Suh2012,Meng2013a}.
+Perhaps the most important of these is related to the rather low spaser efficiency.
+For instance, previous experiments placed very high demands on the pump (e.g., high laser pulse intensities \cite{Meng2013a}), the synthesis of the spaser's gain medium (e.g., dense incorporation of fluorophores \cite{Noginov2009}), and, quite generally, very high demands regarding the material quality \cite{Lu2012a}.
+Accordingly, these issues are reflected by the rather small number of publications that address spaser action in fully nanoscopic systems and systems working with organic gain media\,\cite{Noginov2009,Suh2012,Meng2013a}.